comparisons

 Which text expander has the best team features?

 Lightning Assist and TextExpander both offer team collaboration features.
-Lightning Assist includes team features in its single $5.99/month plan, while TextExpander requires the Business ($8.33/mo) or Growth ($10.83/mo) tier for advanced team management.
+Lightning Assist includes team sharing in its single $5.99/month plan (AI features use AI Credits, purchased separately), while TextExpander requires the Business ($8.33/mo) or Growth ($10.83/mo) tier for advanced team management.